 Great Basin Water Network

-We need so stay informed by joining the Great Basin Water Network — you can stay abreast of all the Great Basin water issues and help us create an effective network of change and protection.
+We need to stay informed.
+By joining the Great Basin Water Network you can stay abreast of western water issues and help us create an effective network of advocacy.